merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 <span class="extra-info-header">Summary</span>

-**The purpose of this workflow** is to learn how to use the set of integrated 'omics tools in anvi'o to make sense of a few Trichodesmium genomes.
+**The purpose of this tutorial** is to learn how to use the set of integrated 'omics tools in anvi'o to make sense of a few Trichodesmium genomes.
  Here is a list of topics that are covered in this tutorial:

  * Create a {% include ARTIFACT name="contigs-db" %} and use functional and taxonomic assignment.